tookys/DeckedOut1-Reset/README.md

 - compass dispenser update
   - in v1.0 the compasses were in a queue of hopper but this would cause the same 14 to cycle through, but the other 20 would never get pulled, now uses droppers so all compasses get cycled over time.

-- water hazard
-  - since vex are no longer effective at killing, several water hazards have been added near evoker sentries. the water hazards are only deployed when player reaches max clank.

 - loot finder boxes
   - a couple chests were changed to work with the loot finder card to help encourage exploration and make it so more stashes are around that don't require restoking (new loot finder chests have a mix of items that can be found besides just tokens),
   - old loot finders are all token only.